Sylius/Sylius/adr/2020_05_13_handling_non_crud_operations_in_api.md

 }
 ```

-This solution works for all standards supported by ApiPlatform(JSON-LD, Json HAL, GraphQL)
+This solution works for all standards supported by ApiPlatform(JSON-LD, JSON HAL, GraphQL).

 * Good, because it does not introduce any new `verbs` (which may be considered as a bad practice for REST API)
-* Good, because it does not introduce any new `endpoints`.
+* Good, because it does not introduce any new endpoints.
 * Bad, because calling `ship` on `status` may be misleading, as a result, may be different(In presented example command
 `"status": "ship"` results with `"status": "shipped"`).
 * Bad, because it is not clear how to expose possible transitions.
 Should a separate endpoint be created, or data should